 Cybersecurity Services in West Vancouver for Small and Mid-Size Businesses

 We run cybersecurity for the firms that hold some of the most sensitive client data in Canada.
 Ambleside family offices.
 Dundarave estates and trusts law.
 Private-banking and specialty finance serving ultra-high-net-worth clientele.
 One leaked client file is career-ending.
-Our baseline: privileged-access management, matter-based access walls, comprehensive access logging, 24/7 MDR with Huntress and SentinelOne, and CIS Controls v8.1 alignment from week one.
+Our baseline: privileged-access management, matter-based access walls, complete access logging, 24/7 MDR with Huntress and SentinelOne, and CIS Controls v8.1 alignment from week one.

 security leadership